A Practical Approach to Interval Refinement for math.h/cmath Functions

-In this paper, we propose a pragmatic, practical approach that enables verification of C/\Cplusplus{} programs using \texttt{math.h}/\texttt{cmath} functions, even with minimal or no specification in addition to the special cases mandated by the standards the implementation conforms to, e.g., POSIX \cite{IEEE-1003-1-2013}.
-We observed that, for all the implementations of \texttt{libm} we tested, the piecewise monotonicity property of the corresponding real functions is almost preserved.
+We conducted an investigation by means of exhaustive testing on the most common implementations of \texttt{libm} (cf.\ \Leveltwoname{}~\ref{two:obtaining-glitch-data}).
+We observed that, for all the implementations we tested, the piecewise monotonicity property of the corresponding real functions is ``almost'' preserved.
+The results of this investigation are presented in \Levelonename{}~\ref{one:mono-anti-glitches}.
 Consider, for instance the \texttt{tanhf()} function, which is meant to approximate the hyperbolic tangent function over IEEE~754 single-precision floats.
-While $y = \tanh(x)$ is monotonically (strictly) increasing over $(-\infty, +\infty)$, \verb|y = tanhf(x)| can be monotonically non-decreasing over the full range of IEEE~754 single-precision floats, for some rounding mode, or it can be ``almost monotonically non-decreasing.''
+While $y = \tanh(x)$ is monotonically (strictly) increasing over $(-\infty, +\infty)$, \verb|y = tanhf(x)| can be monotonically non-decreasing over the full range of IEEE~754 single-precision floats, or it can be ``almost monotonically non-decreasing.''
 By this we mean that, going from $-\infty$ to $+\infty$, there may be an occasional drop in the graph of \verb|tanhf()|, but this is quickly recovered from, that is, the function starts increasing again.
 We use the term \emph{glitches} to name such occasional drops: we observed that glitches are often shallow (most often just one ULP), narrow (most often just 2 ULPs), and, on average, not very frequent.
-We leverage this fact to provide general interval refinement algorithms that enable software verification with various techniques in all cases: \begin{itemize} \item If we have approximate but correct information about the maximal depth and width of glitches and, possibly, their number and their localization, then we can guarantee containment for the refined intervals, and this allows us to perform formal verification via abstract interpretation, symbolic model checking or automatic theorem proving: \begin{itemize} \item with precise information and small/few glitches (which includes the case where there are no glitches at all, which, in turn, includes the case of correctly rounded implementations), the refinement will result in tight intervals, verification will be computationally cheaper and with less ``don't knows''; \item with less precise information, verification is still possible, at a higher cost and possibly more ``don't knows''. \end{itemize} \item With possibly incorrect information about the presence and nature of glitches, we can still automatically generate test input data.
-Things can go wrong in two ways: \begin{itemize} \item the refined intervals are too tight, in which case we might fail to generate test inputs for paths and conditions that are indeed feasible; \item the refined intervals are too lax, in which case we might generate test inputs that fail to exercise the paths or conditions they are supposed to exercise. \end{itemize} In both cases, this is not a big deal if we are still able to generate lots of useful and accurate test inputs. \end{itemize}
+We leverage this fact to provide general interval refinement algorithms that enable software verification and testing.
+Such algorithms are based on an efficient dichotomic search of the intervals to be refined.
+While traditional dichotomic search can only be applied to monotonic domains, our version is modified to work despite the presence of glitches, by just exploiting some minimal data about them.
+As we explain in \Levelonename{}~\ref{one:soa}, our algorithms are the first in the literature that do not require the function implementations to be correctly rounded, thus enabling their use with the most common \texttt{libm} implementations.